 Flu Season Causes Changes to Visiting Policy

-In recent weeks, an increase in patients suffering from flu or flu-like symptoms has impacted emergency room wait times and resulted in a significant spike in hospital admissions.
+During a certain time of the year, there is an increase in patients suffering from flu or flu-like symptoms which impacts emergency room wait times and results in a significant spike in hospital admissions.
 Palos Hospital has updated visitor restrictions to protect patients, visitors and staff.
-The temporary visitor changes include:
+Between October 1 and April 1, we observe temporary visitor changes including:

 • Visitors under the age of 18 will not be permitted in patient-care units.